-- Maximum of 2 such investors shall be permitted for allocation upto Rs.10 crore. - Minimum of 2 and maximum of 15 such investors shall be permitted for allocation above Rs.10 crore and upto Rs.
-250 crore, subject to minimum allotment of Rs.5 crore per such investor. - In case of allocation above Rs.250 crore; a minimum of 5 such investors and a maximum of 15 such investors for allocation upto Rs.250 crore and an additional 10 such investors for every additional Rs.250 crore or part thereof, shall be permitted, subject to a minimum allotment of Rs.5 crore per such investor.
-The bidding for Anchor Investors shall open one day before the issue opening date. - Allocation to Anchor Investors shall be completed on the day of bidding by Anchor Investors. - Shares allotted to the Anchor Investor shall be locked-in for 30 days from the date of allotment in the public issue.
+- (i) maximum of 2 such investors shall be permitted for allocation up to two crore rupees - (ii) minimum of 2 and maximum of 15 such investors shall be permitted for allocation above two crore rupees and up to twenty five crore rupees, subject to minimum allotment of one crore rupees per such investor; - (iii) in case of allocation above 25 crore rupees; a minimum of 5 such investors and a maximum of 15 such investors for allocation up to 25 crore rupees and an additional 10 such investors for every additional 25 crore rupees or part thereof, shall be permitted, subject to a minimum allotment of 1 crore rupees per such investor. - The bidding for anchor investors shall open one day before the issue opening date - Allocation to Anchor Investors shall be completed on the day of bidding by Anchor Investors. - Shares allotted to the Anchor Investor shall be locked-in for 30 days from the date of allotment in the public issue.